How many followers do you need to become an influencer on Instagram?

 14 Rules of Running a Successful Instagram Business

-Shelcy Joseph’s success was well shaped by her discipline to stick by certain rules.
+Shelcy and Christy’s success was well shaped by thier discipline to stick by certain rules.
 In fact, these rules are visible in the NYCxclothes profile.

 1. If you can capture it in camera you can influence people to love it.